 READ MORE: Mahathir Mohamad on corruption and 'saving Malaysia'

 Last month, US prosecutors filed several lawsuits to recover assets that were allegedly bought with money laundered through the fund.

-The lawsuits repeatedly referred to a high-ranking official, only identified as "Malaysian Official 1", who received about $700m of the misappropriated funds - and many Malaysians believe this refers to Prime Minister Najib Razak.
+The lawsuits repeatedly referred to a high ranking official, only identified as "Malaysian Official 1", who received about $700m of the misappropriated funds - and many Malaysians believe this refers to Prime Minister Najib Razak.

 The prime minister, however, denies any wrongdoing and says any attempt to link him to the scandal is part of a smear campaign.
-Najib has also been cleared by investigations conducted by the attorney general's chambers and Malaysia's anti-corruption body.
+Najib has also been cleared by investigations conducted by the attorney general's chambers and Malaysia's anti-graft body.